CGC Class

 confirmation page where you can prepay for your class.
 If you choose

-to pay by check, please note that all classes must be prepaid prior to the
+to pay by check, please note that all classes must

 start date unless otherwise arranged.